 Table 17 provides a counterfactual decomposition which would have been observed if employment growth had been uniform across all industries and occupations since 1987 except that manufacturing employment declined by a constant rate across all occupations such that the decline in manufacturing's employment share was in line with that observed between 1987 and 2014.
-Under such a scenario, the decline in the employment share associated with each occupation is proportional to that occupation's share in manufacturing sectors allows for this to be decomposed into within, between, and cross-occupation terms.
-Notice that the predicted within-PBS occupation component under this counterfactual scenario would also have been very large, about -1.86 percentage points.
+Under such a scenario, the decline in the employment share associated with each occupation is proportional to that occupation's share in manufacturing employment.
+The specific assumption about what happens to employment in all non-manufacturing sectors allows for this to be decomposed into within, between, and cross-occupation terms.
+Notice that the predicted

-&lt;sup>30 It is not necessarily accurate to describe this as indicating that employees in PBS occupations in the manufacturing sector in 1987 left the industry and continued to work in the same PBS occupations in the non-manufacturing sector in 2014, although the absolute fall in the number of the manufacturing industry's employees in PBS occupations from 534 thousand in 1987 to 461 thousand in 2014 suggests that this is at least part of the story.
-It is more accurate to say that an increasing share of PBS workers have been working outside the manufacturing sector.
+&lt;sup>31 It is not necessarily accurate to describe this as indicating that employees in PBS occupations in the manufacturing sector in 1987 left the industry and continued to work in the same PBS occupations in the non-manufacturing sector in 2014, although the absolute fall in the number of the manufacturing industry's employees in PBS occupations from 534 thousand in 1987 to 461 thousand in 2014 suggests that this is at least part of the story, It is more accurate to say that an increasing share of PBS workers have been working outside the manufacturing sector.
 Keep in mind that a decline in manufacturing's share of workers in PBS occupations may be observed if employment in these occupations in non-manufacturing was rising for reasons completely unrelated to manufacturing.
 For example, if the oil and gas industry was growing and required more security guards (occupations in protective services, a PBS occupation), this would raise the PBS within-occupation component of the manufacturing employment share decomposition even if there was no change in the number of security guards employed in the manufacturing industry.